The New Adventures of Batman

-The New Adventures of Batman is an animated series that aired on CBS from February 12 to May 28, 1977, featuring the DC Comics superheroes Batman, Robin, and Batgirl.
-The series was a Filmation and DC Comics production in association with Warner Bros.
-Television (whose current parent company is Warner Bros.
-Discovery).
+The New Adventures of Batman is an American animated superhero television series that aired on CBS from February 12 to May 28, 1977, featuring the DC Comics superheroes Batman, Robin, and Batgirl.
+The series was a Filmation and DC Comics production.

 Plot

 In The New Adventures of Batman, the "Dynamic Duo" fights crime in Gotham City, encountering the classic Batman rogues gallery as well as some original villains.
 Complicating matters is Bat-Mite, a well-meaning imp from another dimension called Ergo, who considers himself Batman's biggest fan.
 As a result, he wears a variant of Batman's costume and attempts to help him, only to often create more problems.
-Missing is Alfred, the faithful butler of Batman's alter ego Bruce Wayne; also notable in this series are the inverted colors of the circled "R" on Robin's costume.
+Alfred Pennyworth is missing in the series.
+Also notable in this series are the inverted colors of the circled "R" on Robin's costume.